 Negative consequences for our health

-The destruction of the ozone layer -which has become so severe that it has caused holes in certain parts of the stratosphere- carries multiple consequences, both for human health and for vegetation and land and marine animals.
+Ozone layer depletion -which has become so severe that it has caused holes in certain parts of the stratosphere- carries multiple consequences, both for human health and for vegetation and land and marine animals.

 As for the consequences for humans, the main ones are: